muimui9/GEOL0069_AI4EO_Week4_Assignment/README.md

 - Sea ice (ESA = 1)
 - Lead (ESA = 2)

-This reduction to a binary ice–lead subset simplifies the discrimination problem and should be considered when interpreting classification performance, as other surface types are excluded from the analysis.
+This reduction to a binary ice-lead subset simplifies the discrimination problem and should be considered when interpreting classification performance, as other surface types are excluded from the analysis.

 [Back to top](#unsupervised-classification-of-sentinel-3-altimetry-echoes)